 Bratislava is the capital and largest city in Slovakia.

-This capital is actually gorgeous, reminiscent of Italy because of its narrow, winding streets.
+This capital is gorgeous, reminiscent of Italy because of its narrow, winding streets.

 You’ll also find a hill-top castle next to the river Danube, as well as other historic monuments and buildings to visit.

-Forget about its centre – the perfect shopping opportunities, the modern city center and urban peope – Bratislava also has many gorgeous rural areas that are perfect for exploring.
+Forget about its center – the perfect shopping opportunities, the modern city center, and urban people – Bratislava also has many gorgeous rural areas that are perfect for exploring.